aouataf-djillani/Friends-TV-Show-Analysis/README.md

 ## Insights

  In order to feed our curiosity about what really effects the ratings in the show.
 We tried to provide some answers to different questions :
  - What are the top rated episodes of all?
-Top episodes per season
+Top episodes per season?
  - Who were the most successful directors in the show?
  - Which seasons had the most votes and best ratings?
  - Does the presence of certain emotions or a certain character influence the ratings?